giantswarm/docs/src/content/reference/gsctl/show-release.md

 The output lines in detail:

-- **Version:** version of this tenant cluster release.
+- **Version:** version of this workload cluster release.
-- **Created:** date and time of tenant cluster release creation.
+- **Created:** date and time of workload cluster release creation.
 - **Active:** wether this release is active or deprecated.
-Creating clusters with deprecated tenant cluster releases is not recommended.
+Creating clusters with deprecated workload cluster releases is not recommended.
 - **Components:** included component versions in this release.
-- **Changelog:** link to release notes for this tenant cluster release.
+- **Changelog:** link to release notes for this workload cluster release.

 ## Related